SimoJOUDAR/P5_Todoc/README.md

 ## Run the App
 Once the project opened, you can run the App using Android studio's AVD to execute it.

+## Obfuscation
+The source code has obfuscation and shrinkResources enabled.
+It uses an external obfuscation dictionary available at https://bit.ly/3uGrnSu

 ## Generating signed APK
 From Android Studio:
 1. Go to ***Build*** menu